jespersoderlund/mqttloadapp/README.md

 * tick - The number of samples
 * elapsedtime - Milliseconds since start of run
 * timestamp - Unix epoch milliseconds
+* seriesid - The identify of the running load configuration generating the template
 * <variables from metrics series> - The variable from each metrics series is also available in the template for subsitution

 ## Functions